 Carl is a Forensic Scientist attached to the Major Crime Unit, Scientific Section of the Queensland Police Service where he conducts crime scene examinations and laboratory examinations in support of criminal investigations.
 Carl holds a Master of Science in Forensic Science from Griffith University.
 Carl has been vice president since 2018.

 Treasurer: Ishvi Williams

-Ishvi is the new Treasurer and has been a committee member since 2016.
-She is a Forensic Chemistry graduate from Griffith University, is a Chartered Member of the Royal Australian Chemical Institute and a committee member of the Clandestine Laboratory Investigating Chemists Association.
-Ishvi is part of the Forensic Chemistry Team at Queensland Health Forensic and Scientific Services in the forensic analysis of illicit drugs, assistance in clandestine laboratory response and commercial remediation support.
+Ishvi is a Forensic Chemistry graduate from Griffith University, a Chartered Member of the Royal Australian Chemical Institute and a committee member of the Clandestine Laboratory Investigating Chemists Association.
+Ishvi is a forensic chemist working for the Public and Environmental Health (Organic Chemistry) Group at Queensland Health Forensic and Scientific Services.
+She conducts water and food analysis for pharmaceuticals, drugs, pesticides, herbicides, preservatives, toxins and pathogens in accordance with compliances, for safety and for legal investigations.
 Ishvi successfully won the 2018 ANZFSS Symposium Bursary Award to present a poster at the 2018 International ANZFSS Symposium in Perth WA, representing QHFSS on High Potency Compounds in Queensland.
 Ishvi also has a keen interest in emerging psychoactive substances and hazards in clandestine laboratory response.

 Secretary: Biljana Micic